rich808/auto_envision/README.md

 This rises my first question:

-What if a car buyer doesn't know what he/she wants but has a image of the car he/she likes without any knowledge about it, can there be a simple way for him/her to learn about the car in the image without going through searching and/filters process?
+What if a car buyer doesn't know what he/she wants but has a image of the car he/she likes without any knowledge about it, can there be a simple way for him/her to learn about the car in the image without going through searching/filtering process?

 For a car seller, the current process required the seller to research through Kelly Blue Book, Craiglist, or other 3rd party resell sites to get a approximated worth of his/her car.